bazzofx/notes/content/Attacking Azure/Lab1/Attack1 - Attacking Azure from External.md

 Identify user to attack “ie : John Doe”
 Generate random name to test email using github repo ---> [GitHub - hac01/uwg:](https://github.com/hac01/uwg/) This tool can help you generate email or user wordlist from a single argument or a file containing multiple names

+# Step 1
+Use the uwg to generate a wordlist for a single name and save it to a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  python3 main.py -n "Ingrid Johansen" -d megabigtech.com
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+# Step 2
 ## o365enum.py
 Verify email exist by confirming result of header usiong 0365enum